geekmister/geekmister/README.md

 25. At the yesterday night, I found some interesting things what phone wrapper images in `X`.
 I think I hope to do a software that wrapper images for me.
 26. My blog add auto translate to all lanuages, do international blog website.
 27. I want to make a website to analyse personal github data by type yourself github url, then also add comapre to others in the future!
 This is a good idea. :smile:
+28. See this article bottom part for [OpenCloudOS supported wechat](https://mp.weixin.qq.com/s/TVtjvvYrDy5O5UQsxpPdRw).
+Why not to do a application store that with command to install software is whiny.
+To call upon everyone to maintain dnf repository.

 # Use resources